f7media/cacheflow/Documentation/Introduction/Index.rst

 ============

 The basic idea is to continuously fetch the oldest cached pages, invalidate their cache and curl the page so that they are freshly cached.
-If there are prioritized pages (e.g. with changed visibility or content) they will be detected automatically and processed first.
+If there are prioritized pages (e.g. with changed visibility) they will be detected automatically and processed first.

 Motivation and Use case